Shopify/hydrogen-v1/docs/framework/routes.md

 You can extend dynamic routes to catch all paths by adding an ellipsis (...) inside the brackets.
 For example, `/routes/example/[...handle].server.jsx` will match `/example/a` and `/example/a/b`.

+### Built-in routes

+Hydrogen provides the following built-in routes:

+- `/__health` - A health check route that responds with a 200 status and no body.
+You can use this route within your infrastructure to verify that your app is healthy and able to respond to requests.
+- `/__rsc` - An internal route used to re-render server components.
+It's called by the Hydrogen frontend when the route changes, or when server props change.
+You should never need to manually request this route.
+- `/__event` - An internal route used to save client observability events.
+You should never need to manually request this route.

 ### Example

 The following example shows how to obtain catch all routes data using `location.pathname`: